Verified-Intelligence/alpha-beta-CROWN/README.md

 conda activate alpha-beta-crown
 ```

-If you use the α-CROWN and/or β-CROWN verifiers (which covers the most use
+If you use the CROWN, α-CROWN and/or β-CROWN verifiers (which cover the most use
 cases), a Gurobi license is *not needed*.
-If you want to use MIP based
+If you want to use MIP-based
-verification algorithms (feasible only for small MLP models), you need to
+verification algorithms (which are feasible only for small models), you need to
 install a Gurobi license with the `grbgetkey` command.
 If you don't have
-access to a license, by default the above installation procedure includes a
+access to a license, by default, the above installation procedure includes a
 free and restricted license, which is actually sufficient for many relatively
 small NNs.
 If you use the GCP-CROWN verifier, an installation of IBM CPlex
 solver is required.
 Instructions to install the CPlex solver can be found